mkenney/DatatableJs/README.md

 This implements a stable sort hack to allow for multi-column sort operations using the native sorting algorithm, I did not implement a sort in the code.
-Instead, I create and position flag on the row objects.
-As a result, `__pos__` is a reserved field name and will be overwritten if you use it.
+Instead, I create a position flag on the row objects.
+As a result, `__pos__` is a "reserved" column name and any data stored there be overwritten.

 ## Table of contents